bcgov/data-publication/pages/open_data_w.md

 ## REVIEW WITH THE MINISTRY GOVERNMENT COMMUNICAITON OFFICER
 We recommend working with your Government Communication Officer around the release of a dataset under the this licence.

-## FINAL PUBLICATION
+## WHO TO CONTACT FOR FINAL PUBLICATION
-A member of the DataBC Program will assist the publication of the metadata record and provide any feedback necessary.

-Follow up with the DataBC Program Services Team you are working with in regards to publishing data or contact [data@gov.bc.ca](mailto:data@gov.bc.ca).
+The completed form as well as questions are to be directed to [data@gov.bc.ca](mailto:data@gov.bc.ca) or the DataBC Program Services Team you are working with in regards to publishing data.

 ## MAINTAINANCE
 Data should be continually updated and maintained.
 The life cycle of a datasets may also include retirement and archiving.